uib-ub/hono-kube-deploy-automation/README.md

 b.
 Pull Request Event:

-Deploy to the test environment when a pull request labeled "type: deploy-hono-test" is merged into the main branch.
+Deploy to the test environment when a pull request labeled "type: deploy-test-hono" is merged into the main branch.

 ## Configuration and Secrets